mosip/mosip-ref-impl/authentication-demo-ui/README.md

 7. Multi-Modality of Biometric Authentication - Fingerprint/Iris/Face
 8. Multi-factor Authentication - OTP + Biometrics

+### Dependencies
+App dependencies are mentioned below.For all Kernel services refer to [commons repo](https://github.com/mosip/commons)
+* kernel-keygenerator-bouncycastle
+* kernel-crypto-jce
+* kernel-core

+Build the above services and update the authentication-demo-ui POM with corresponding versions.

 ### Build
-The following commands should be run in the project to build the application - `mvn clean install -Dgpg.skip=true`
+The following command should be run in the project to build the application - mvn clean install -Dgpg.skip=true

 ### Launching the Application (Windows)